mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 ## Step4: Test the application

- i.
-The endpoint of the application is displayed in the elastic beanstalk environment.
+ The endpoint of the application is displayed in the elastic beanstalk environment. ex: partner-eb-meanstack-atlas-dev2.us-east-1.elasticbeanstalk.com

  ![](https://github.com/Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/blob/main/images/ebfinalpage.png)